cuga-rajal/supercar_plus/README.md

 Version 2.0.2 has the following changes since 2.0:

 - Supports wheel option for reverse-direction left-right (see Wheel Rotation section for details)
-- v This was faster in v2.0.
+- Restored original speed of 1st gear from earlier version.
+This was faster in v2.0.
 - Internal scripting improvements.

 *April 18, 2023*